Jehovah-s-Witnesses/js-basic-mongo-deep-add-posts-api-filters/README.md

 `http://127.0.0.1:4043/api/posts?limit=absd&offset=20`
 `http://127.0.0.1:4043/api/posts?limit=9&offset=sdgsdg`

+And for this new params you need send in response quantity of items equal of limit, and you need skip items from offset param.

 ### You need to change the response

 Now we have response with array of posts, but neef to change in next format